nrwl/nx/docs/shared/guides/using-tailwind-css-with-angular-projects.md

   - Applications: update the application styles entry point file located at `apps/app1/src/styles.css` by including the Tailwind CSS base styles
   - Libraries: add the `tailwind.config.js` file path to the `build` target configuration

+{% callout type="note" title="More details" %}
-> **Note**: When Tailwind CSS has not been installed yet, the generator will install Tailwind CSS v3.
+When Tailwind CSS has not been installed yet, the generator will install Tailwind CSS v3.
 Only if Tailwind CSS v2 is installed, the generator will use it and generate the configuration accordingly.
+{% /callout %}

 > All the examples in this guide will use Tailwind CSS v3, but the guide will work the same for v2.
 To convert the examples to v2, check the [Tailwind CSS upgrade guide](https://tailwindcss.com/docs/upgrade-guide#migrating-to-the-jit-engine) to understand the differences between the configuration for both versions.